aquaductape/solid-dismiss/README.md

 ## Using SSR

-On SSR frameworks such as [Astro](https://docs.astro.build/en/guides/integrations-guide/solid-js/) or [solid-start](https://github.com/solidjs/solid-start), you need to include `["solid-dismiss"]` value to the `noExternal` property in the vite config.
+On SSR frameworks such as [Astro](https://docs.astro.build/en/guides/integrations-guide/solid-js/) or [solid-start](https://github.com/solidjs/solid-start), you need to include `["solid-dismiss"]` value to the `noExternal` property in the vite config file.

 ```js
 // solid-start vite.config.js